-Even though cable television is full of programs showing people making supposed fortunes by acquiring houses, fixing them up and “flipping” them, these programs are edited for entertainment, and they seldom show the whole story.
+Even though cable television is full of programs showing people making supposed fortunes by acquiring houses in WA, fixing them up and “flipping” them, these programs are edited for entertainment, and they seldom show the whole story.
 Real estate works best when we hold it for a longer time frame to allow natural appreciation to do its job for us.

 Income-producing real estate requires some level of management.
 A successful landlord must be good at selecting tenants who will take care of the property and pay the rent on time.
 Owning one or more small properties may also involve repairs and maintenance.

 While some choose to farm these kinds of jobs out, many landlords prefer to do the work themselves to save money.
 You should ask yourself whether you have the skills and temperament to do these tasks yourself.
 You may decide that hiring a management company is a good move.
 Having an experienced professional do the work for you could avoid a lot of problems, but be prepared to pay around 10% of the rental income for those services.